xenoastra/basic-calculator/README.md

 will mainly be made in python but possibly also in C or Java for variety

-hopefully can finish it eventually
+hopefully can be finished soon